sl1mpshady/flutterfire/packages/firebase_core/firebase_core/README.md

 A Flutter plugin to use the Firebase Core API, which enables connecting to multiple Firebase apps.

+To learn more about Firebase, please visit the [Firebase website](https://firebase.google.com)

 ## Getting Started

 To get started with FlutterFire, please [see the documentation](https://firebase.flutter.dev/docs/overview)